voyeg3r/dotfaster/vim/wiki/dicasvim.md

     :e #>1

-Or in normal mode "vim" pressing →  '0
+Or in normal mode "vim" pressing →

+    '0
+    Ctrl-o Ctrl-o

 You can also type: